modelica/efmi-standard.org/content/about.md

 FMI® is a registered trademark of the Modelica Association.

-SSP® is a registered trademark of the Modelica Association.

-DCP® is a registered trademark of the Modelica Association.

 Third party marks and brands are the property of their respective holders.